 Which Brand of Curry Paste is the Best?

-While I haven't tried all of the brands out there, these are the few Thai brands that I have tried and like: Maeploy (my go-to because I like the flavour, but it's heavy on the salt), Maesri (a little spicier), and Aroy-D.
+While I haven't tried all of the brands out there, these are the few Thai brands that I have tried and like: Maeploy (my go-to, but it's heavy on the salt), Aroy-D (vegan), and Namjai.
+See my full review of red curry paste here.
+Blue Elephant, available in the UK, is also pretty good.

 Ingredients